Júlia Bergmann: Brazil national team

 Bergmann could have played for either the Brazilian or German national team.
 She chose to join Brazil's nation team while still in college, she made her Brazilian national team debut at the 2019 Women's Nations League tournament, earning a silver medal with the team, and also participated in the 2019 Pan American Games.

 In May 2022, Bergmann was named to the 25-player roster for the 2022 FIVB Volleyball Nations League tournament.
 In her debut as a starting outside hitter for the national team, she was the highest scorer in kills in their defeat of Germany.

+She represented Brazil at the 2024 Summer Olympics and won a bronze medal in the women's tournament.